Showing posts with label focus tips. Show all posts

 • Memory power depends on a delicate balance of water and electrolytes; your brain is roughly 75% water, and even 2% dehydration can impair your cognitive functions.

-• This post explores the biological link between fluid intake and mental speed, providing a simple hydration schedule to keep your brain at peak performance.
+• This post explores the biological link between fluid intake and mental speed and provides a simple hydration schedule to keep your brain at peak performance.

 Main Content Sections: